ProjectLibertyLabs/gateway/docs/src/Run/Deployment.md

 The repo includes an example [docker-compose-swarm.yaml](../../../deployment/swarm/docker-compose.yaml) file for deploying the Gateway services on Docker Swarm.
 Edit the file to set the correct environment variables and service ports.
-Take note of the number of replicas for each service, the default is set to 3.
+Take note of the number of replicas for each service.
+The default is set to 3.

 ```bash
 sudo docker stack deploy -c docker-compose-swarm.yaml gateway